bernd-clemenz/pmon/README.md

 ## Method
-Very simple: a series of URLs for GET requests is defined and queried. the results are stored in a JSON data file.
+Very simple: a series of URLs for GET requests is defined and queried.
+The results are stored in a JSON data file.
+This file is updated in subsequent executions.

 ## Requirements
 - Python 3 installed.
 [Python](http://www.python.org)